 - Participant serial number

 - Whether each participant answered 'yes' or 'unsure' when asked for agreement to be contacted by the nurse.
 This will help you to gauge how to pitch your initial contact with each participant

 - Participant name

-- Parent(s) name (only for participants under the age of 16)
+- Parent(s) name (for participants under the age of 16)

 - Participant age

 - Participant date of birth

 - Sex of participant

-The third section of the information sheet will provide you with the following information:
+The third section of the information sheet will provide you with the following information, if provided by the interviewer:

-- Detail relating to the location of the household within the address - Unusual circumstances specific information for you including best times to call, information about the household occupants etc. that the interviewer feels you might find useful - Other information any other additional information that might be of relevance to you
+- Detail relating to the location of the household within the address - Unusual circumstances e.g. best times to call, information about the household occupants etc. - Other information that might be of relevance to you